franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-For cycling through the windows of your current mSpace in reverse order, additionally press 'shift'.
+For cycling through the windows of your current mSpace in reverse order, additionally press `shift`.

 ### Switching between References of Windows